About FIRE

 Integrity

-FIRE was created on the foundation of integrity and direct intervention, as an alternative to the graft and loopholes commonly found in the complex environment of the developing world.
-From its beginning, FIRE adopted the mottos, “no middlemen” and “placing aid directly into the hands of the people.”
-FIRE’s values provide an ethical map for everything we do.
-They are the measuring stick against which all aspects of the organization are judged.
+FIRE was established on the principles of openness, honesty, integrity, and direct intervention, serving as an alternative to the graft and loopholes often present in the complex environment of the developing world.
+From the outset, FIRE embraced the mottos “no middlemen” and “placing aid directly into the hands of the people.”
+These values serve as an ethical framework for all our actions, providing a measuring stick against which every aspect of the organization is assessed.